27tang/HackathonCDK2015/README.md

 # BookBook

-BookBook is a hackathon project made for the PSU + CDK Global 24-hour hackaton built by [Chance Snow](https://github.com/chances), [27tang](https://github.com/27tang), and [Max Marchuk](https://github.com/maxmarchuk).
-BookBook is a webapp made with AngularJS designed to help students at Portland State University exchange textbooks.
+BookBook is a hackathon project made for the PSU + CDK Global 24-hour hackaton built by [Chance Snow](https://github.com/chances), [Yu Shyuan Tang](https://github.com/27tang), and [Max Marchuk](https://github.com/maxmarchuk).
+BookBook is a webapp made with AngularJS designed to help students at Portland State University exchange/sell textbooks.

 ### Technology
 BookBook uses a number of open source projects to work properly: